akk29/akk29/README.md

 - ⚡ Fun fact: ...
 -->

 * I am a Computer Programmer.

-* I am a Call of Duty Player.

-* I am contributing to Open Source.
+Intersted in Solving Complex Problems using Computer Programs. :)